How PTSD has led me to the here and now

 She stops mid-word.
 Her eyes adjust and focus just above my head.
-It’s that cloud.
+It’s the cloud she sees.
+The one that lingers just above my head everywhere I go.
 “That sounds like it’ll be very therapeutic for you.”
 I’m unsure if she believes me.
 It’s in her tone.
 She sounds like everyone else.

 “We will move on to background history and your first memories.
 Where were you born?
 Who was present during your birth?
 Were there any complications?”